dominiquedevriese/ogp-notes/modular_effects.md

 }
 ```

+TODO: do we ever use `InputStream`?

-## A non-modular treatment of effects ##
+# A non-modular treatment of effects #

 Now imagine that an application uses console output for logging purposes.
-Concretely, we will suppose that different components in the codebase output a message on the console output to keep track of the internal steps they have performed and errors they encounter as part of responding to a user request.
+Concretely, different components in an application output messages on the console to keep track of the internal steps they have performed and errors they encounter as part of responding to a user request.
-Keeping such a log is common practice in many applications as a way to facilitate debugging errors or analyzing the behavior of the application when providing technical support to users.
+Keeping such a log is common practice in software development as a way to facilitate debugging or analyzing the system's behavior.

 Concretely, the code might look as follows:
 ```java